Dušan Týnek Dance Theatre

 at the Suzanne Deal Booth Centennial Pavilion

-In celebration of the new Moody Center for the Arts at Rice University, opening to the public February 24, Dušan Týnek Dance Theatre will present the world premiere of "Vespertine Awakenings," a new work created in response to James Turrell’s Twilight Epiphany Skyspace at the Suzanne Deal Booth Centennial Pavilion on the Rice campus.
-Performed at sunset, visitors will experience anew the wonders of Turrell’s light sequence, enhanced by dance and an original score composed by Kurt Stallmann of the Shepherd School of Music.
-Tickets are now available for performances on February 25, 26, & 27!
+In celebration of the new Moody Center for the Arts at Rice University, which opened to the public February 24, Dušan Týnek Dance Theatre presented the world premiere of "Vespertine Awakenings," a new work created in response to James Turrell’s Twilight Epiphany Skyspace at the Suzanne Deal Booth Centennial Pavilion on the Rice campus.
+For the first time since Twilight Epiphany opened at Rice in 2012, the performance took place during the Skyspace's sunset sequence, executed in close collaboration with composer Kurt Stallmann, Director of Rice Electroacoustic Music Labs (REMLABS) and Associate Professor of Composition and Theory in the Shepherd School of Music.
+Kurt Stallmann.
+Read about this groundbreaking performance in a review by Art+Culture's Nancy Wozny.

 Dušan Týnek Dance Theatre is a New York based contemporary modern dance company.
 Since its debut performances over ten years ago, Dušan Týnek Dance Theatre has garnered much critical acclaim and built an impressive reputation for productions known for their high level of innovation, sophistication, expert craftsmanship and exceptional level of artistry from its dancers, live musicians, and other designers.
 The company has held its home performance seasons at many leading dance venues in NYC including Dance Theater Workshop, which The New York Times named one of NYC’s top 5 dance performances of the year, and its recent 10th anniversary at the Brooklyn Academy of Music.
 These performance seasons have consistently received exceptional reviews from The New York Times, The New Yorker, Financial Times London, Village Voice and many other publications.
 The company also tours and performs domestically and internationally.